pretix/pretix/doc/api/resources/orders.rst

        recommend using this in combination with ``testmode=false``, since test mode orders can vanish at any time and you will not notice it using this method.
    :query datetime created_since: Only return orders that have been created since the given date.
    :query datetime subevent_after: Only return orders that contain a ticket for a subevent taking place after the given date.
+This is an exclusive after, and it considers the **end** of the subevent (or its start, if the end is not set).
+   :query datetime subevent_before: Only return orders that contain a ticket for a subevent taking place after the given date.
+This is an exclusive before, and it considers the **start** of the subevent.
    :query string exclude: Exclude a field from the output, e.g. ``fees`` or ``positions.downloads``.
 Can be used as a performance optimization.
 Can be passed multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch